GEM-benchmark/NL-Augmenter/transformations/writing_system_replacement/README.md

 The ability of ML models to identify and understand a language written in various writing systems could improve the quality of language identification in general, and the quality of identification of low-resource languages in particular.

-As a useful side effect, it could help to decipher the [Voynich manuscript](https://en.wikipedia.org/wiki/Voynich_manuscript), the [Phaistos Disc](https://en.wikipedia.org/wiki/Phaistos_Disc), and other undeciphered artifacts.

 ## Robustness Evaluation